Frequently Asked Questions

 Yes, so long as the information is from within the past year, is still accurate, and includes a physician’s signature.
 You may upload your form in place of the form provided on your Login Page.

-Upon enrollment, we will provide you with a Packing List that is specific to your trip via your Login Page.
+Upon enrollment, we will provide you with a Pack and Prep Guide that is specific to your trip via your Login Page.
 We take into consideration you destination, specific activities, and duration of trip.
 We will provide information about clothing, gear, and personal items.

 FLIGHTS & TRAVEL DAYS